 Wireless routers are often described by a wide variety of terms, codes, and protocol names that are easy to confuse.
-Here’s a quick guide to what the key datapoints mean.

 The Wi-Fi Alliance—a worldwide network of WiFi researchers and manufacturers—ratifies new WiFi standards as they become available.
 For example, the first mainstream WiFi technology was built based on the 802.11b protocol.
 Subsequent upgrades like 802.11g, 802.11n, 802.11a, 802.11ac, and the bleeding-edge WiFi 6 protocols have enabled WiFi to be faster and farther-reaching.
 Each new standard is backward-compatible with the ones that came before it.
 The bottom line: Most modern devices use the 802.11ac standard, and WiFi 6 adoption will be slow.
 In most cases, sticking with an 802.11ac wireless router is the best option.

 Most modern wireless routers are dual-band, which means they broadcast at both the 2.4GHz and the 5.0GHz frequencies.
 That’s important because older devices and newer smart home devices will typically only work on the 2.4GHz band, and newer devices can take advantage of the less crowded 5.0GHz band.
 Some routers market themselves as “tri-band” routers, but that’s a bit of a misnomer; tri-band routers have an additional 5.0GHz broadcast.
-Tri-band routers are overkill for most people, but can be helpful if you’re supporting several users and dozens of devices.
+Tri-band routers are overkill for most people, but they can be helpful if you’re supporting several users and dozens of devices.

 Some wireless routers are mesh networking systems, which offer similar features using a different delivery model.
 With a wireless router, you’re broadcasting your WiFi signal from one piece of hardware.
 With a mesh networking system, you use multiple nodes placed in different locations to create your WiFi network.
 Both traditional wireless routers and mesh networking systems can deliver fast WiFi to all of your devices; if you’re not sure which to buy, make the decision based on which approach is best for your home’s layout.